yasutakekazu/diaper/README.md

 **`snapPoints` - optional**

 Accepts an array of numbers between 0 and 1 or the string value <kdb>'auto'</kbd>.
 E.g. <kbd>[0.25, 0.5, 0.75]</kbd>.
 Values are relative to the height of the sheet and specified top down.
-I.e. 0.25 is 1/4 from the top of the sheet amd 0.75 is 1/4 from the bottom.
+I.e. 0.25 is 1/4 from the top of the sheet and 0.75 is 1/4 from the bottom.

 The special value <kdb>'auto'</kbd> will auto-calculate snappoints where possible.
 E.g. If there is a lot of space at the bottom of the sheet, a snapoint will be set to allow the sheet to be minimized to fit content.